 Pollution Burden Environmental Effects

-MDE calculates the pollution burden environmental effects score as any census tract in which the following indicators are above the 75th percentile statewide:
+MDE calculates the pollution burden environmental effects score as the average percentile of the following factors:

 - lead paint indicator